skuzzle/TinyPlugz/README.md

 `ServiceLoader` and `URLClassLoader` classes.

 Features:
-* Access code from jar files dynamically during runtime of your application
+* Access code from jar files dynamically during runtime of your application.
+* Own ClassLoader implementation, allowing plugins to specify dependencies of their own.
 * Plugins provide features for other plugins or for the host application using java service provider interfaces (SPI).
 * Deploy time extensibility: The whole TinyPlugz implementation can be exchanged during deploy time of your application to provide additional features.
+* Web application integration.

 ## Maven Dependency
 TinyPlugz is available through maven central: